 In the PRC, governmental authorities have enacted a series of laws and regulations to enhance the protection of privacy and data.
-The PRC regulatory and enforcement regime with regard to data security and data protection is evolving and may be subject to different interpretations or significant changes.
-Moreover, different PRC regulatory bodies, including the Standing Committee of the NPC, the Ministry of Industry and Information Technology, or the MIIT, the CAC, the MPS and the State Administration for Market Regulation (the "SAMR"), have enforced data privacy and protections laws and regulations with varying standards and applications.
 The Cybersecurity Law of the PRC and relevant regulations require network operators, which may include us, to ensure the security and stability of the services provided via network and protect individual privacy and the security of personal data in general by requiring the consent of internet users prior to the collection, use or disclosure of their personal data.
 Under the Cybersecurity Law, the owners and administrators of networks and network service providers have various personal information security protection obligations, including restrictions on the collection and use of personal information of users, and they are required to take steps to prevent personal data from being divulged, stolen, or tampered with.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations Related to Internet Information Security and Personal Information Protection." and "-Regulations Related to Personal Information Protection" in our 2021 Form 20-F, which is incorporated herein by reference.
+See also "Regulation-Regulations Related to Internet Information Security and Privacy Protection."
+Regulatory requirements regarding the protection of personal information are constantly evolving and can be subject to differing interpretations or significant changes, making the extent of our responsibilities in that regard uncertain.
+Examples of such evolving regulatory requirements are the Measures for Cybersecurity Review (Revised Draft for Comments), which was released for public comments on July 10, 2021, the Regulations on the Network Data Security (Draft for Comments), which was published on November 14, 2021, and the PRC Data Security Law, which was promulgated on June 10, 2021 and took effect on September 1, 2021.
+When they come into effect they will function jointly with the Cybersecurity Law and relevant regulations, to regulate China's online spheres in relation to personal information protection.
+Furthermore, the recently issued Opinions on Strictly Cracking Down Illegal Securities Activities in Accordance with the Law require (i) speeding up the revision of the provisions on strengthening the confidentiality and management relating to overseas issuance and listing of securities and (ii) improving the laws and regulations relating to data security, cross-border data flow, and management of confidential information.

-Pursuant to the Review Measures, critical information infrastructure operators that purchase network products and services and data processing operators engaging in data processing activities that affect or may affect national security must be subject to the cybersecurity review.
-However, there remain uncertainties regarding the further interpretation and implementation of those laws and regulations.
+There remain uncertainties regarding the further interpretation and implementation of those laws and regulations.
 For example, the scope of "core data" and "important data," two important concepts in the PRC Data Security Law, are yet to be determined.
-It is uncertain whether and when the draft Regulations on the Network Data Security will be adopted, and if the adopted version will contain the same provisions as the draft Regulations.
-We face uncertainties as to whether we should obtain such clearance as a listed company in the United States and whether such clearance can be timely obtained, or at all.
+It is uncertain whether and when the draft Measures for Cybersecurity Review and the draft Regulations on the Network Data Security will be adopted, and if the adopted version will contain the same provisions as the draft measures.
+If the adopted version of the draft measures mandate clearance of cybersecurity review and other specific actions to be completed by critical information infrastructure operators (CIIOs), data processors or other companies as proposed in the draft measures, we face uncertainties as to whether we should obtain such clearance as a listed company in the United States and whether such clearance can be timely obtained, or at all.
 In early July 2021, regulatory authorities in China launched cybersecurity investigations with regard to several China-based companies that are listed in the United States.
 The relevant regulatory authorities in China continue to monitor the websites and apps in relation to the protection of personal data, privacy and information security, and may impose additional requirements from time to time.
 The relevant regulatory authorities also publicize, from time to time, their monitoring results and require relevant enterprises listed in such notices to rectify non-compliance.
 If any of our mobile apps is found not in compliance with these regulations, we could be subject to penalties, including revocation of our business licenses and permits.
-As of the date of this prospectus, no detailed rules or implementation rules have been issued by any authority and we have not been informed that we are a critical information infrastructure operator by any government authorities.